OffSey/OffSey/README.md

 ### Elite Store
 Owner of **Elite Store**, a FiveM script store providing optimized and well-designed scripts focused on performance, stability, and player experience.

-### Hridoy Development
+### FiveM Developer
-Developer at **Hridoy Development**, a FiveM development store delivering scripts and resources designed for modern servers.
+Developer for shops and server in FiveM.

 ---